Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Introduction

-Our work is closely related to \citep{agrawal2016linear} and \citep{miao2021general}.
+Among the above three types of approaches, our work falls into the primal-dual category, which seems to be most proper to address (via the Lagrangian) both the global regularization and resource constraints in our problem.
+Our work is closely related to \cite{agrawal2016linear} and \cite{miao2021general}.
 However, there are several significant differences.
-First, the primal-dual framework in \citep{agrawal2016linear} and \citep{miao2021general} do not consider the fairness regularizer and their algorithms do not directly work in our setting.
-With the fairness concerns, our algorithm adopts very different primal and dual updates, which requires a different analysis.
-Second, as compared to the random sampling method in \citep{miao2021general}, we introduce the $\ell_\infty$-norm-based UCB term (Section~\ref{sec:optim}) which is not only simpler to calculate, but also only sacrifices an $\O(\sqrt{N})$ factor in the regret.
-In contrast, even without the fairness consideration, the regret of \citep{miao2021general} for the NRM problem is $\wo(N^{3.5}\sqrt{T})$, about $N$ times our regret.
+First, the primal-dual framework in \cite{agrawal2016linear} and \cite{miao2021general} do not consider the global regularization and their algorithms do not directly work in our setting.
+To simplify the global regularization, we introduce an auxiliary variable.
+With the regularization and the auxiliary variable, our algorithm adopts very different primal and dual updates, which requires a different analysis.
+For example, on the primal side, we need to update the auxiliary variable according to a maximization problem of the regularizer in each period and carefully handle the term of the auxiliary variable in the regret analysis.
+On the dual side, the update of the dual variable is also related to the auxiliary variable, which makes the choice of the stationary benchmark dual variables more involved.
+Second, as compared to the random sampling method in \cite{miao2021general} which sacrifices an $\O({N})$ factor as shown in Lemma EC.2.1 of their paper, we introduce the $\ell_\infty$-norm-based UCB term (Section~\ref{sec:optim}) which is not only simpler to calculate, but also only sacrifices an $\O(\sqrt{N})$ factor in the regret.
+In contrast, even without the {balancing regularization}, the regret of \cite{miao2021general} for the NRM problem is $\wo(N^{3.5}\sqrt{T})$, about $N$ times our regret (as discussed above there is $\O(\sqrt{N})$ term due to the random sampling method; the another $\O(\sqrt{N})$ term due to their suboptimal self-normalized concentration inequality lemma).
 Third, we introduce a feasibility program $\mathcal{M}_t$ (Section~\ref{sec:find}) to make sure the estimated revenue function is concave and computationally easy to optimize.
-We are able to combine the above new techniques to derive a computationally efficient low-regret learning-while-doing algorithm for the NRM problem with fairness concerns.
+We are able to combine the above new techniques to derive a computationally efficient low-regret learning-while-doing algorithm for the NRM problem with fair resource-consumption balancing.